Rim light photography – lighting technique for dramatic photos

 • The amount of available light

-• How you use the light – rim light setup
+• How you use the light for a rim light setup

-In this two light set up, the sun on her hair is creating both a hair light and rim light, while she is lit from camera left by off camera flash.
+In this two light set up, the sun on her hair creates both a hair light and rim light, while she’s lit from camera left by off camera flash (my Profoto B1X with beauty dish).

 I used off camera flash to light the dancer from camera right and used the late afternoon sun for rim light on the first image.
 For the second image I used natural light only.
 You’ll notice that she’s largely in shadow, but is subtly rim lit by the setting sun.

-And you can take it a step further by adding a fill flash as well to fill in the shadows.
+You can take a two light rim lighting setup a step further by adding a fill flash as well to fill in the shadows.
 This is a typical three point lighting set up.
 Again, this is also possible with just natural light if you use a reflector as a fill light to bounce light back into the shadows.

-By adding a hair light you could create a four point lighting set up.
-Or add another rim light to the other side of the subject for a five point lighting set up.
+By adding a hair light to the setup you could create a four point lighting setup.
+Or add another rim light to the other side of the subject for a five point lighting setup.
 The list goes on.

-Two light set up in the studio using a bare strobe for crisp rim lighting effect on camera left and diffused light from a flash fitted with a softbox on camera right
+Four light set up in the studio using a bare strobe for crisp rim lighting effect on camera left and diffused light from a flash fitted with a softbox on camera right.
+I positioned both lights further back, between the subject and the background.
+I also added a hair light and a fill light, making it a four light setup.

-Lighting setups can be as complicated or as simple as you want.
+Photography lighting setups can be as complicated or as simple as you want.
 As I said, it all depends on the light you have to work with and the look you want to create.
-The most important thing is to start off simply with a single light setup.
+The most important thing with portrait lighting is to start simply with a single light setup.
 If possible, rather use one or two lights to create the look you want than five.

-However, to answer the question, to create a rim lighting setup, you actually just need one light source – either natural light or a single flash.
+So to create a rim lighting setup, you need just one light source – either natural light or flash, but you can add as many lights as you like, if they serve a purpose.

 What to watch out for with rim light photography

 As we’ve seen, rim light can really make a photograph stand out, but it’s not just a matter of putting your subject in front of a light.
-Here are 4 mistakes to avoid when setting up rim lighting:
+Here are 4 mistakes to avoid when setting up rim lighting for portrait photography:

 • Blown out highlights